Fractional Topology in Interacting 1D Superconductors: The effects of an inter-wire hopping term

-The topological numbers $C^{\pm}$ and $\overline{C}^{\pm}$ clearly reveal non-trivial topology in the \emph{2MF-a} and $\emph{-b}$, however the bonding/anti-bonding basis explicitly mixes both wires.
+The topological markers $C^{\pm}$ and $\overline{C}^{\pm}$ reveal the non-trivial topology of the \emph{2MF-a} and $\emph{-b}$.
+However, the bonding-/anti-bonding basis explicitly mixes both wires.
 To investigate the properties of a single wire it is necessary to consider $C^{1}$ and $C^{2}$ as well.
-Extracting the relevant correlation functions reveals that, in the two \emph{2MF} phases each wire has effectively $C = 1/2$ as well , as can be seen clearly in figure \ref{fig:traj_C2}.
-However, as known from the $c = 0$ central charges in \ref{fig:four_lifshitz_transitions}, this cannot be a \emph{DCI} phase, { or any critical phase for that matter.
+Extracting the relevant correlation functions reveals that, in the two \emph{2MF} phases each wire has effectively $C = 1/2$ as well, as can be seen in figure \ref{fig:traj_C2}.
+However, as known from the $c = 0$ central charges in \ref{fig:four_lifshitz_transitions}, this cannot be a DCI phase, { or any critical phase for that matter.
 Instead, since the $\pm$ basis mixes both wires equally, we infer that it corresponds to a cat-like superposition of the wires: let $T = 1$ label topological and $T = 0$ trivial, then the ground state of both wires is $\sim |T= 0, T=1\rangle + |T = 1, T =0\rangle$.
 Thus with OBCs, the combined system of two wires admits \emph{two} dangling edge modes for a total of \emph{four} edges, i.e. one Majorana on each side.
-Thus the Majorana has equal probability to be localized on either of the two edges of the two wires.
-This results in an effective $C^{\sigma} = 1/2$, i.e. another instance of fractional topology fundamentally distinct to the \emph{DCI} phase. \\
+Thus the Majorana has an equal probability to be localized on either of the two edges of the two wires.
+This results in an effective $C^{\sigma} = 1/2$, i.e. another instance of fractional topology fundamentally distinct from the DCI phase.
+To complement our current results and offer deeper insights into the two \emph{2MF} phases, a next study could focus with more detail on these shared edge modes and their, possibly, new applications. \\

-{ One possible consequence of the shared-edge modes is an experimental protocol to verify the existence of of Majorana zero modes (MZMs) through the detection of fractional zero-bias peaks (ZBP) in $dI/dV$ measurements \cite{ZBP_exp}.
-The topological ZBPs are results of tunneling into the edge modes \cite{Pan_2021}, and should thus be fractional when MZMs are shared between wires.
-Since only the edge modes are shared, the measurement of fractional ZBPs could be a potentially clear indication of MZMs.
-This warrants further investigation to develop realisable measurement protocols, and we are eager to pursue this direction further in the future. \\